botpress/botpress/integrations/airtable/hub.md

 3. Locate the Airtable integration and click on “Enable” or “Configure.”
 4. Provide the required `accessToken`, `baseId`, and `endpointUrl` (Optional).
 5. Save the configuration.

-### Scope and resources/access of the Personal Access Token

-Personal Access Token act as the user account granting access, with the following limitations:

-- Scope: What actions the token can perform.
-- Resources/access: Which bases and workspaces the token can access.
-Tokens may be granted access to individual or all bases/workspaces.
-These can be listed using the list bases endpoint.

-For example, to update a record in a base via the API, the user who granted the token must have editor access to the base.
-In addition, the token must have both the correct scope (**data.records:write**) and the base added as a resource.

-For personal access tokens, scopes and resources/access are configured individually from **/create/tokens**.